First Jewish–Roman War: Jewish responses to the destruction

 The Temple's destruction is commemorated in Judaism on Tisha B'Av, a major fast day that also marks the destruction of the First Temple alongside other tragedies in Jewish history.
 The Western Wall, a remnant of the temple, had become a symbol of the homeland's destruction and the hope for its restoration.
 Following the destruction, some Jews reportedly mourned the loss by abstaining from meat and wine, while others withdrew to caves, awaiting redemption.
 In late antiquity, some communities even adopted the year of the Temple's destruction as a reference point for life events.

 Jewish apocalyptic literature experienced a resurgence, mourning the Temple's destruction while offering explanations for the events.
 The Apocalypse of Baruch and Fourth Ezra interpreted the destruction of the Second Temple through the lens of the First, reusing its figures, historical setting, and biblical motifs to portray contemporary events as divinely ordained and heralding the end times.
 Drawing on the biblical precedent of Jerusalem's restoration after the Babylonian exile, they prophesied Rome's fall and Jerusalem's renewal.
 Both works affirmed Jewish continuity through the Torah and the enduring validity of the covenant with God.
-Book 4 of the Sibylline Oracles—a collection of Jewish and later Christian prophecies—likely written after the eruption of Mount Vesuvius in 79 AD, links the destruction to the Roman civil war, retroactively prophesying a Roman leader who would burn the Temple and devastate the land of the Jews.
+Book 4 of the Sibylline Oracles—a collection of Jewish and later Christian prophecies—likely written after the eruption of Mount Vesuvius in 79, links the destruction to the Roman civil war, retroactively prophesying a Roman leader who would burn the Temple and devastate the land of the Jews.
 It also foretells Nero's return as divine retribution against Rome and the Flavians.

 The rabbinic response to Jerusalem's destruction is reflected in tales, traditions and exegetical writings integrated into rabbinic literature.
-Early rabbinic works convey profound grief and anguish, as exemplified by the Mishnah, which states that since the destruction, "there has been no day without its curse".
+Early rabbinic works convey profound grief and anguish, as exemplified by the Mishnah, which states in that since the destruction, "there has been no day without its curse".
+(Note: This statement can be found at Mishnah, Sotah 9:12, alongside other traditions which state that, after the destruction of the Second Temple, the shamir worm, the sweetness of the honeycomb, faithful people, dew falling for blessing, and the taste and fat of fruit all ceased.)
 Some texts attribute the destruction to punishment for Israel's sins and societal failings, such as weak leadership, internal divisions, misuse of wealth, and a lack of communal care.
-One text explains that while the First Temple was destroyed due to idolatry, immorality, and bloodshed, the Second Temple fell because of the equally grave issue of groundless hatred.
-The tale of Kamsa and Bar Kamsa recounts a banquet where the host mistakenly invites Bar Kamsa instead of Kamsa.
+The Babylonian Talmud (Yoma 9b) explains that whereas the First Temple was destroyed due to idolatry, immorality, and bloodshed, the Second Temple fell because of the equally grave issue of groundless hatred.
+Another passage in the Babylonian Talmud (Gittin 55a) recounts the story of Kamsa and Bar Kamsa, in which a banquet host mistakenly invites Bar Kamsa instead of Kamsa.
 When Bar Kamsa is dishonored by being denied a seat, he becomes an informer to the Romans, triggering a series of events that lead to the war.